johnbhurst/nqueens/README.md

 `queensc1.c` and `queensc2.c` are newer: they use the ANSI syntax.

-They also have the date they wqere written: 1990.
+They also have the date they were written: 1990.

 ## C++ (2007)